trailofbits/testing-handbook/content/docs/languages/rust/50-memory-zeroization.md

 An alternative to the best-effort approach is to fight the compiler and attempt to guarantee that copies do not live in memory.

 You can attempt to prevent spurious compiler-introduced copies created by moves by disallowing moves through the [`pin`](https://doc.rust-lang.org/std/pin/) feature.
-Using `pin` provides some compilation-time safety, as shown in the example below.
-The "leak A" from the level 1 is no longer possible (code won't compile).
+Using `pin` provides some compile-time safety, as shown in the example below.
+The "leak A" from level 1 is no longer possible (code won't compile).

 ```rust
 use std::{marker::PhantomPinned, pin::pin};